1839

 1873

-Winnifred’s sister May Darling (pictured above), named after the Darling family who lived next-door, born.
+Winnifred’s sister May Darling (pictured above), named after the Darling family who lived in the same neighbourhood, born.

 1874